-Consistent with 2 CFR §200.308(c), the grantee is required to obtain NSF prior written approval whenever there are significant changes in the project or its direction as stipulated below.
+Consistent with 2 CFR § 200.308(c), the recipient is required to obtain NSF prior written approval whenever there are significant changes in the project or its direction as stipulated below.

-- a.
-Subawarding or Transferring Part of an NSF Award (Subaward) - 1.
-If the intention to subaward or transfer part of the project to another organization has been disclosed in the proposal, NSF authorization is not needed unless approval has been specifically withheld in the award notice. - 2.
-If it becomes necessary to subaward or transfer part of an NSF award after an award has been made, notification of this intent should be submitted via use of NSF's electronic systems and must be electronically signed by an Authorized Organizational Representative (AOR).
+a.
+Subawarding or Transferring Part of an NSF Award (Subaward)

+1. If the intention to subaward or transfer part of the project to another organization has been disclosed in the proposal, NSF authorization is not needed unless approval has been specifically withheld in the award notice.

+2. If it becomes necessary to subaward or transfer part of an NSF award after an award has been made, notification of this intent should be submitted via use of NSF's electronic systems and must be electronically signed by an Authorized Organizational Representative (AOR).
 The request shall include a clear description of the work to be performed and a proposed budget (see PAPPG Chapter VII.B.4 for additional information).
-NSF approval of such changes will be by an amendment to the award. - 3.
-The grantee remains responsible for monitoring of the activities of the subrecipient as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations and the terms and conditions of the subaward as outlined in 2 CFR §200.331-332.
+NSF approval of such changes will be by an amendment to the award.

+3. The recipient remains responsible for monitoring of the activities of the subrecipient as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations and the terms and conditions of the subaward as outlined in 2 CFR § 200.331-332.
 This includes maintaining the necessary documentation on all subawards and making it available to NSF upon request.
-The grantee shall include subaward activities in the annual and final project reports that are submitted to NSF. - 4.
-Consistent with the requirements specified in 2 CFR §200.3321, the grantees must adhere to the requirements for pass-through entities in establishing and managing subawards issued under the award.
-In addition, the grantees shall ensure that the following articles, if applicable, flow down to all subrecipients, or are appropriately addressed in the subaward instrument: Articles Consultant Services, Equipment, Travel, Allowable Costs, Information Procurement Standards, Collection, Responsible and Ethical Conduct of Research.
-Safe Inclusive Working Environments for Off-Campus or Off-Site Research, Reporting Subawards and Executive Compensation, System for Award Management and Universal Identifier Requirements, Copyrighted Material, Publications, Intangible Property, Audit and Records, Site Visits, Non-Discrimination Statutes, Reporting Classifiable Information, Animal Welfare, Research Involving Recombinant or Synthetic Nucleic Acid Molecules, Clean Air and Water, Human Research Subjects, Life Sciences Dual Use Research of Concern (DURC), Whistleblower Protection, State Sales and Use Taxes, Build America, Buy America, Recipient Integrity and Performance Matters, Fee Payments, Section 889 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019, Liability, Sharing of Findings, Data and Other Research Products, Government Permits and Activities Abroad.
+The recipient shall include subaward activities in the annual and final project reports that are submitted to NSF.

+4. Consistent with the requirements specified in 2 CFR § 200.3321, the recipients must adhere to the requirements for pass-through entities in establishing and managing subawards issued under the award.
+In addition, the recipients shall ensure that the following articles, if applicable, flow down to all subrecipients, or are appropriately addressed in the subaward instrument: Articles Consultant Services, Equipment, Procurement Standards, Travel, Allowable Costs, Information Collection, Reporting Subawards and Executive Compensation, System for Award Management and Universal Identifier Requirements, Copyrighted Material, Publications, Intangible Property, Audit and Records, Site Visits, Non-Discrimination Statutes, Reporting Classifiable Information, Animal Welfare, Research Involving Recombinant or Synthetic Nucleic Acid Molecules, Clean Air and Water, Human Research Subjects, Life Sciences Dual Use Research of Concern (DURC), Whistleblower Protection, State Sales and Use Taxes, Build America, Buy America, Recipient Integrity and Performance Matters, Fee Payments, Section 889 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019, Liability, Sharing of Findings, Data and Other Research Products, Government Permits and Activities Abroad.

-If the grantee issues contracts exceeding \$2,000 for construction, alteration or repair that are within the scope of the Acts found in 2 CFR §200, Appendix II, "Contract Provisions for Non-Federal Entity Contracts Under Federal Awards," the appropriate clauses applicable to construction activities also will be included in applicable contracts.
+If the recipient issues contracts exceeding \$2,000 for construction, alteration or repair that are within the scope of the Acts found in 2 CFR § 200, Appendix II, "Contract Provisions for Non-Federal Entity Contracts Under Federal Awards," the appropriate clauses applicable to construction activities also will be included in applicable contracts.